 Our Artistic Director

-A native of Cleveland, he studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar.
-He is a graduate of Denison University and the University of Cincinnati College-Conservatory of Music.
+A native of Cleveland, Mr. Meyer Studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar, and is a graduate of Denison University and the University of Cincinnati College-Conservatory of Music.
 He composed and conducted works for ensembles at both schools, including a Stabat Mater for soprano, chorus and orchestra.
-At Boston University, he received the Orchestral Conducting Honors Award, and last May he received an honorary doctorate from Edinboro University.
+At Boston University, Mr. Meyer received the Orchestral Conducting Honors Award and at Aspen was awarded the prestigious Conducting Prize from David Zinman.
+He received an honorary doctorate last year from Edinboro University and was appointed new Director of Orchestral Activities at Duquesne University.